RitikPatni/Front-End-Web-Development-Resources/README.md

 - [Color wheel | Color schemes - Adobe Color CC](https://color.adobe.com/create/color-wheel/?base=2&rule=Analogous&selected=4&name=My%20Color%20Theme&mode=rgb&rgbvalues=0.050000000000000044,1,0.6943295865110486,0.13153196324950517,0.04550000000000004,0.91,1,0,0,0.91,0.6632375135840386,0.04550000000000004,0.2526315789473136,0.48,0.216140350877193&swatchOrder=0,1,2,3,4) - Interactive color wheel with different color rules (adjustments possible)
 - [Coolors](https://coolors.co)👍 - Super fast color scheme creator with a lot of funcionalities
 - [Colordesigner Tools](https://colordesigner.io/) - The main purpose of this tool is to help with building a color palette and generate tints and shades based on it.
 Just pick a color, and the app does the rest.
 You can use the preselected colors or the color picker for more control.
 Check also the other tools [here](https://colordesigner.io/tools)
+- [Colormind - Bootstrap](http://colormind.io/bootstrap/) - Colormind is a color scheme generator that uses deep learning to automatically apply the color pallete to a live website mockup.
 - [Data Color Picker](https://learnui.design/tools/data-color-picker.html) 👍
 - [Designing in Color](https://medium.freecodecamp.com/designing-in-color-abd358660a7b) - A complete guide to design in color (article on Medium)
 - [LOL Colors](https://www.webdesignrankings.com/resources/lolcolors/) - Curated color palette inspirations